Cognitive Science and Artificial Intelligence

 Application and admission

-The program starts at the end of August.
+At the end of August.

 Best preparatory programs